krishna-kalavadia/Simple-RTOS/README.md

 # Simple RTOS for STM32F401RE

 Implemented a simple real-time operating system on an ARM Cortex-M4 (STM32F401RE) to learn and gain a foundational understanding of C development in a real-time embedded environment.
-Main features implemented include cooperative & pre-emptive multitasking, SVC system calls, context switching, and basic kernel services.
+Main features implemented include cooperative and pre-emptive multitasking, SVC system calls, context switching, and basic kernel services.

 ## Main Features